Sponsor our Beautiful Dogs

 Would you like to sponsor a dog for as little as £5 per month?

-When you decide to sponsor a dog you’ll receive a special Photo Certificate of Your New Dog, a Thank You Card a Surprise Gift and an opportunity to visit Hillcrest Sanctuary.
+When you decide to sponsor a dog you’ll receive a special photo certificate of your new dog, a thank you card, a surprise gift and an opportunity to visit our Hillcrest Centre.
+You will also be eligible for GRW Membership (click here to find out more).

 Or why not sponsor a dog as a gift for someone else?
 What a great greyhound gift for a dog loving friend.